Chimney Sweep in Paola, KS

-BY ROBERT BERRY, OWNER OF FULL SERVICE CHIMNEY
+BY.
+ROBERT BERRY, OWNER OF FULL SERVICE CHIMNEY

 With many folks choosing Paola as their home prior to 1900, the age of the homes varies from over a century old to active construction as we speak.
 The chimneys and fireplaces are varied in design as well.

-The Immigrants and pioneers who settled here brought with them the traditions of hearth construction to their new homes.
+The immigrants and pioneers who settled here brought with them the traditions of hearth construction to their new homes.
 Common in function but unique in style, some of these ornamental fireplace hearths are not often seen in other areas of the metro.
 Full Service Chimney is well experienced in the hearth and venting products of Paola, as we have been servicing them for over 30 years.
 Where possible, we encourage unique fireplaces to be restored to the original design to preserve pieces of the one of a kind fixtures.

 Today, homeowners are utilizing many of the commercially available heating and hearth appliances that customers with busy lifestyles have come to value.
 Whether new construction or Victorian remodeling, these factory-built hearth and chimney units provide versatile heating qualities and affordable usage.

 Full Service Chimney is honored to serve the families of Paola.
 After all, “We love Chimneys!”
-It is for this reason we make a point to include Paola in our roster of cities we service.
-Do as others in Paola have done and trust your home’s fireplace to the best.
+For this reason we make a point to include Paola in our roster of cities we service.
+Do as others in Paola have done and trust your homes fireplace to the best.

 A Quick History of Paola, KS

 Several years before it was platted in 1855, Natives and settlers alike were living on the land we know today as Paola.
 It was first settled by the Confederated Allied Tribe, or members of the Wea, Peoria, Kaskaskia, and Piankeshaw tribes who were relocated there between 1827 and 1832.
 The tribe was led by Baptiste Peoria who was both French and Native American.
 The settlement was called Peoria Village.
 In the 1840s, white settlers and missionaries built homes and churches in the area, as well as an Indian school.
 In 1852, an Italian priest named Father Paul Ponziglione moved to Peoria Village.